luispuentesvega/daily-habits/README.md

 ## App to register your Daily Activities

-This app helps you to track your habits! ::stars:
+This app helps you to track your habits! :stars:

 ### Demo